 Since you only have to pay attention to one company’s stock, you can plan when to buy and sell.
 Ideally, you should buy the stock when it’s cheap and sell when it’s expensive.
 If you time it right, you can boost your returns even more.

 You also benefit from avoiding management fees.
 Instead of paying a monthly or annual fee, you only pay a fee for buying and selling your stock.
 You can put that money back into your investment instead of giving it to an account manager.
+If you’re searching for an easy way to invest, try an online investing site and trade stocks from your sofa.

 Each benefit of buying individual stocks has a corresponding risk.
 When you focus on one company’s stock, you lose the safety of diversification.
 If the company you chose loses value, then your investment’s value will plummet without help from rebounding companies to offset the loss.